 A downdraft in a chimney is caused by a difference in air pressure between the inside of the chimney and the outside air.
 The pressure inside the chimney is usually greater than the pressure outside, so the air inside the chimney wants to escape.
 This can cause a downdraft, which can cause the smoke from the fire to be pulled back into the room.

-There are several things that can cause a downdraft in a chimney:
+Several things can cause a downdraft in a chimney:

 The Signs How to Tell if You Have Chimney Downdraft

 If you have a wood-burning fireplace, it’s important to have your chimney checked regularly for signs of downdraft.
 Downdraft occurs when air flows down the chimney and into the room, rather than up and out.
-This can happen for a number of reasons, but the most common is a blockage in the chimney.
+This can happen for many reasons, but the most common is a blockage in the chimney.

 There are a few tell-tale signs that you may have downdraft in your chimney: